 Xbox Live server status

-Before moving to other solutions that could be considered more complex, make sure there are no Xbox Live server issues.
+Before moving to other solutions that could be considered more complex, ensure there are no Xbox Live server issues.
 You can do that by going to the Xbox Live status page.

 Reboot your Xbox

 Press and hold the Xbox button on your console (keep holding the button for about 5 seconds).
-The light on the back will turn off meaning the console is off.
-Once the Xbox is off, unplug the power cord and wait for a couple of minutes.
-Plug the cord and turn the Xbox on.
-This should give the system a sort of refreshment and all the issues and bugs should be gone.
+The light on the back will turn off, meaning the console is off.
+Once the Xbox is off, unplug the power cord and wait for a few minutes.
+Plug the cable and turn the Xbox on.
+This should refresh the system, and all the issues and bugs should be gone.

 Reboot your modem/router

 Sometimes, the issue is in the Wi-Fi network.
-What you need to do is turn off the modem or router, unplug the power cable and wait for a few minutes.
-Plug the cables back and turn the modem/router back on.
-When doing this, make sure to check the cables including ethernet cables.
-Perhaps one of the cables is broken or damaged which can cause connection problems.
-If that’s the case, you will have to replace the cable.
+You need to turn off the modem or router, unplug the power cable and wait for a few minutes.
+Plug the cables back in and turn the modem/router back on.
+When doing this, check the cables, including ethernet cables.
+Perhaps one of the cables is broken or damaged, which can cause connection problems.
+If that's the case, you will have to replace the cable.

 Check Xbox Network Connection

 You can do a network test on your console.
 Here is how:

 - Go to system> General > Network Settings